daBayrus/ark/README.md

 Note: We deduct a 5% to the project cost to cover credit card transaction fees, etc. Project leaders should be made aware of this when they are estimating project cost.
 Donors should also be informed of this arrangement.

 *Give a pledge*.
 The user can pledge amount not less than $5.
 The list is presented as $5, $10, $20, and an input box (for other amounts).
 In the  pledge page, there is a clear explanation that “this is just a pledge and that no money will be deducted yet.
 When the project meets its target amount, only then the amount is deducted from your credit card.”
 After clicking ‘Next’, the user is asked if they also want to donate to Project Ark.
 The amount is presented as  $2, $5 and an input box.
 Clicking ‘Next’ will take the user to the credit card page.
 After processing the payment, the user is asked if she wants to post to her wall “the support for this project X”.
 Every user will have page that list all projects she supported.

+**RISK**.
+I am not sure if this flow can be supported by Paypal or by other payment gateways in a cheap manner.
+Alternatively, we can just store the pledge and then email the donor later with a link to Paypal (or etc.) for payment.

 *Collect pledges*.
 When the project has met 50% of its target funding, we notify all pledgers of the status and ask if they want to pleadge additional money for the project.
 100% of funding.
 We notify all pledgers that we are now going to charge their credit cards for the amount of $x.
 If they also donated to project ark, we will also include that amount as separate item (but in the credit card charge, it can just be 1 transaction).
 After charging their credit card, we will send an email receipt.
 [Does this mean we have to be legally registered as non-profit]?